nurav/nurav.github.io/output/posts/solving-update-races-in-balrog-the-plan/index.rst

 7. For all other cases, we may consider the two changes to be conflicting and we may apply some conflict resolution strategies.
 8. If the type of an element changes, we can consider it to be a merge conflict.

 Further analysis needs to be done for the handling of list and tuple values, since the preservation of order might be important in those data structures.
 We might want to support two modes: one where the preservation of the order of the list elements is important and another where it isn't.
+In some cases, merging strings might also be undesireable, so even might need to be made optional.

 We may employ several merge-conflict resolution strategies: